hopwoods/hopwood-top-trumps/memory-bank/appDesignResearch.md

-Of course.
-Here is the content of the report in a markdown file format for you.

 # Digital Trumps: A UI/UX Blueprint for a Core Gameplay Experience

 ## Introduction: The Core Principles of a Modern Digital Card Game